Member Login

 1. CLUB REPRESENTATIVE'S AUTHORITY

-Members and guests (Participants) must recognize the authority of the trip coordinator(s)/organizer(s)/officer(s) (Club Representatives) and follow any additional rules they set up for Edmonton Outdoor Club (Club) events/outings/activities (Event) - especially if the additional rules involve your safety.
+Members (participants) must recognize the authority of the trip coordinator(s)/organizer(s)/officer(s) (Club Representatives) and follow any additional rules they set up for Edmonton Outdoor Club (Club) events/outings/activities (Event) - especially if the additional rules involve your safety.
 Events can be cancelled or modified at the discretion of the Club Representative (for lack of interest, inclement weather or having a personal conflict with the Event).
 The EOC will attempt to replace a Club Representative on an Event should they be unable to attend and inform the Club in a timely manner.
 Club Representatives have the authority to:

 1. Remove or reject any person from participation if they are not in condition for the Event.
 This is a safety issue and also helps assure the enjoyment of the other Participants.